jeffreydyao/jyao.me/_posts/how-my-website-works.md

 Hitting 100 on the Lighthouse DevTools test across mobile and desktop was a priority, and although it was already close, **preloading fonts** got me to the magic number.

+As a bonus, I've added **continuous integration via GitHub Actions**.
+On every push to `main`, the repo's code is formatted using `prettier`.

 # Part 2: Takeaways
-Building this website gave me a good understanding of React components, using the `Map()` function, TypeScript interfaces + types and transforming Markdown to HTML!
-It helped me practice taking a concept from code, and all the problem-solving skills involved.
+Building this website gave me a good understanding of React components, using the `Map()` function, TypeScript interfaces + types, transforming Markdown to HTML and CI via GitHub Actions!
+It helped me practice the problem solving skills required to take a concept to code.
 There's still a lot to learn, but I'll get there.

 And when in doubt, code it - you'll never know until you try.